Special offer

 Download Word for Free

 *Indeed provides these examples as a courtesy to users of this site.
-Please note that we are not your HR or legal adviser and none of these documents reflect current labor or employment regulations.
+Please note that we aren’t your HR or legal adviser, and these documents don’t reflect current labor or employment regulations.

 Recent Email and Letter Templates articles